 The Scottish blackface is the most common breed of domestic sheep in the United Kingdom.
 Tough and adaptable, these animals can withstand exposed locations, such as those in the Scottish Highlands. ©John T. Andrews

 At the Seumas’ Bar in the Sligachan Hotel on Skye, we enjoyed “a proper drink,” as our Scottish guide called it.
-The bar is renowned for its impressive collection of more than 400 malts from every corner of Scotland and is a haven for climbers who have earned a well-deserved pint after a day in the jagged Cuillin Mountains.
+At the end of the day in the Cuillin Mountains, you’ll probably be ready for a decent pint or one of the 400 malts from the bar’s impressive collection.
 I felt it only “proper” that I have a wee dram. ©Candice Gaukel Andrews

 Those visiting Glen Cannich in the Northwest Highlands of Scotland for the first time are often struck by feelings of great solitude and remoteness.
 Red deer thrive here and are present on the lower slopes for most of the year, giving travelers a close-up glimpse into their lives. ©Candice Gaukel Andrews